New Mobile Home Park (MHP) development in San Marcos, Texas:

 Targeted investment averaged an annual return of 15.9%-19%!

-The Project is a new development of a 230+ space, Class “A” All-Ages Mobile Home Park (MHP) in Texas.
-By developing acreage into a new MHP, we are Creating Wealth, Wealth that you can participate in.
+The Project is a new development of a 205+ space, Class “A” All-Ages Mobile Home Park (MHP) in Texas.
+By developing acreage into a new MHP, we are Creating Wealth, Which you can participate in.

 Park Design: Watch our Video on what a 5-Star Park should look be.
 5-Star Mobile Home Park Video The Project is funded through entitlement.
 We are seeking investors for the construction stage.